tdewolff/canvas/README.md

 Optimization

-* Approximate Beziérs by elliptic arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (unsure if worth it)
+* Approximate Béziers by elliptic arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (unsure if worth it)

 ## Canvas